-Rape and torture is still being used as a political weapon in Zimbabwe
+Rape and torture used as political weapon in Zimbabwe

 August 19, 2011 1 Comment

 “The main issue for many women in Zimbabwe is politically motivated violence.
 And it is not just rape that we are talking about.
 We are talking about beating and violent sexual assault of women, just because they vote for a party of their choice,” says Zimbabwean women’s rights activist and filmmaker Kudakwashe Chitsike from the Research and Advocacy Unit (RAU).
 She has been in Copenhagen to talk about politically motivated violence against women in Zimbabwe.

 Kudakwashe Chitsike is speaking of the thousands of women who were systematically and deliberately raped and tortured in the run-up to the 2008 elections in Zimbabwe by men loyal to Zimbabwean President Robert Mugabe’s ZANU-PF.
 The rapes are an attempt to break the back of Mugabe’s political opponents by intimidating them and their husbands and families into not participating in the political process.

 Things have not improved in Zimbabwe since 2008.
 According to a newly published report by RAU titled ‘Women and Political Violence: An Update,’ “the situation on the ground [in Zimbabwe] has not changed in any material detail from that on 2008 … [in fact] the political terrain is even more explosive and tense.”